sytabaresa/kingly/README.md

 - [ ] showcase property-based testing
 - [ ] add cloning API
 - [ ] add reset API
+- [ ] decide definitively on tricky semantic cases
+  - transitionning to history states when there is no history
+  - event delegation

 ## Roadmap v1.2
 - [ ] support for live, interactive debugging